 - A working headline and subhead.
 This gives us a first idea of the direction of your piece.
 Futuress uses shorter, open-ended, and evocative headlines in combination with more descriptive, factual subheads.

 - A short abstract of your story idea (max.
 300 words).
-This should set out what you want the article to be about, what kind of form you’re envisioning, and the research you’re drawing from.
-Please mention the political or social relevance of your pitch and why you think it should be published on Futuress, and include relevant hyperlinks.
+This should set out what you want the article to be about, what kind of form you’re envisioning, and the research or experience from which you are drawing.
+Please mention the political or social relevance of your pitch and why you think it should be published on Futuress, and include any relevant hyperlinks.

 - A situated biography.
 We take great heed of the slogan from disability-rights activism, “nothing about us without us.”
 We’d therefore appreciate a situated biography from writers that includes your positionality and how it relates to your pitch.